-The Partnership employees are located in 3 offices, at Inverness, Jura and Lairg.
+The Partnership employees are located in 4 offices, at Kirkwall, Inverness, Jura and Lairg.
+One staff member has a work base provided by Comhairle nan Eilean Siar in Stornoway.

 Equipment / IT Resources

 To maintain efficiency and effectiveness HITRANS practice has been to replace PCs on a 3-year cycle.
 The redundant units are kept as standby units where serviceable.